All Honors College students have the option of living in honors housing each year they attend UAlbany.

-Honors College students who commute to campus are given swipe access to Steinmetz and Melville Halls.
+Honors College students who commute to campus are given swipe access to Steinmetz and Melville Halls on State Quad.
 They are welcome to attend honors events and socialize with other honors students.

 The Commuter Student Lounge — located in Melville Hall — has tables, chairs, whiteboards and lockers for their use.